2nd Arkansas Light Artillery

-2nd Arkansas Light Artillery, (1860–1865) was a Confederate Army artillery battery which served during the American Civil War.
+The 2nd Arkansas Light Artillery (1860–1865) was a Confederate Army artillery battery which served during the American Civil War.
 The battery spent the majority of the war serving in Confederate forces east of the Mississippi River.

 The battery is also referred to as the Clark County Artillery, Robert's Arkansas Battery and Wiggins Arkansas Battery.

 Organization

 The battery was recruited and organized in Arkadelphia, Arkansas, by Captain Franklin Roberts, a local watch maker.
 On December 29, 1860, militia commissions were issued to the officers of a "Volunteer Light Artillery Company" in the 28th Regiment, Arkansas State Militia.
 Arkansas had yet to secede from the Union so these new organizations were formed under the Arkansas Militia Law which authorized each county to form four volunteer companies, in addition to its infantry regiment.
 The original battery officers were: